Coding Quests

 The Enemy Side

 Everything above applies to enemies too.
-An enemy is the same architecture - state machine, stats component, hitbox/hurtbox - with AI-driven state transitions instead of player input.
+An enemy is the same architecture, a state machine plus stats plus hitboxes and hurtboxes, with AI-driven transitions instead of player input.

 CharacterBody3D (Enemy)